 Non-economic damages reflect intangible losses such as pain and suffering caused by your malpractice injuries.
 NRS § 41A.011 allows you to recover non-economic damages if your injuries leave you permanently disabled or disfigured, require extensive follow-up treatments, cause you chronic pain, or leave you with emotional trauma.

-If you lost a family member because of medical malpractice, you may be able to recover damages for your loved one’s medical treatment and the pain and suffering they endured before passing away.
+Suppose you lost a family member because of medical malpractice.
+In that case, you may recover damages for your loved one’s medical treatment and the pain and suffering they endured before passing away.
 You may also be able to recover funeral and burial expenses, loss of financial support, loss of companionship, and more.

 According to Nevada Revised Statutes § 41A.097, you have only four years from the date of your medical injury or two years from the date you discovered it to file a lawsuit for medical malpractice.
 Once that window closes, you forfeit your right to sue.
 Our medical malpractice lawyer in Las Vegas will listen to your story and establish a timeline of events for your case.
 We will make sure you file your lawsuit before the legal deadline.